 Until next time, my friend,

 P.S.
 If you make the switch to loving the people who do things that would otherwise make them easy to hate, the changes in your inner and outer world will be rather impressive.
 You see, when we operate from love and from the right place within us, things have a way of working themselves out and doing so in short order.
-If both parties are stuck in fear and negativity then both will operate from this place, and the cycle of hate, fear, and reactivity will continue indefinitely.
+If both parties are stuck in fear and negativity, then both will operate from this place, and the cycle of hate, fear, and reactivity will continue indefinitely.
 However, if at least one person chooses love and can operate from his or her higher, God-like self, then the cycle can and will stop.
 It has to.
-It is written.
-It is a law of nature.
-As the Gandhi quote above says “This is the divine mystery supreme.”
+As the Gandhi quote above says, “This is the divine mystery supreme.”
 And, my friend, it is truly amazing when you see it in action.
 Awe-inspiring, profound, and humbly amazing.
 I can’t wait for you to experience it for yourself. xoxo